Logo

 Step 2 - Toggle Auto-size Column Width

-As you can see from the picture, any columns that were wrapped before are not, and all columns are sized to the width of the X’s.
+In the screenshot, any columns that were wrapped before are not, and all columns are sized to the width of the X's.
 The first column got resized too, so I just manually dragged that back to the width I wanted.
-(I intended to put X’s on that but forgot for this example!)
+(I intended to put X's on that but forgot for this example!)

-Before you go to Step 3, turn “Auto-size column width” off.
-At this point, you do not want the column sizes changing as data refreshes.
+Before going to Step 3, turn "Auto-size column width" off to avoid having the column sizes change as data refreshes.

 Step 2 screenshot showing the formatting tab, column headers expanded and Auto-size column width selected.